 Embarking on this strange new "diet" can be a bit daunting so we recommend signing up for the FODMAP Challenge.

 Once you've figured out what FODMAPs you're intolerant to, things start to get a bit easier.
-First thing you must do is download the Monash FODMAP app.
-It's pricey but it's 100% worth it.
-Literally, you will check this app every single day!
+The first thing you should do is download the Monash FODMAP app.
+It's a little pricey but 100% worth it.
+Trust us, you will check this app every single day!

 One of the best features is the ability to filter foods according to your sensitivity.

 And then... it will tell you which foods to avoid using the traffic light system! (i.e. green is good to go, red will make your tummy explode).